 If you choose to do this task, be creative!
-Submissions will be displayed on the Autolab scoreboard and we will make an effort to highlight exemplary submissions.
+Submissions will be displayed on the Autolab scoreboard and we will highlight exemplary submissions.
 If you include a (small!) file manipulate.png, we'll run your transformation against that image; otherwise we'll run your transformation on g5.png.